 In the world of theatre, the challenge is to offer something memorable for the audience by creating something which has never been seen before.
 This is a tall order as people to try to anticipate the style and entertainment value of each show.
-When the theatre department of Southeastern Louisiana University announced they would perform For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf, it was clear the stakes have been raised.
+When Southeastern Louisiana University announced it would perform For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf, it was clear the stakes have been raised.

-The play was written by Ntozake Shange and it is her most acclaimed theatrical piece.
+This play written by Ntozake Shange and it is her most acclaimed theatrical piece.
 With the creation of this play, Shange coined the term “choreopoem,” a type of performance which utilizes music and dance to captivate the audience and help advance the story.
 The plot follows seven African-American women who share details from their life through the use of 20 poems which focus on mature topics such as rape, abortion and domestic violence.
-Each of the ladies represented a different color of the rainbow in order to reinforce the theme of sisterhood as they reflected on the adversity they have dealt with in their society.
+Each of the ladies represented a different color of the rainbow in order to reinforce the theme of sisterhood as they reflected on adversity.
 Furthermore, Shange used events from her own life as inspiration and came up with the title after driving under two parallel rainbows one day.

 Some people in the audience were so moved by the play and reacted with laughter, tears and applause.
 “I was crying from beginning to end because everything was so moving,” said Shirley Mier, costume construction crew member and vice president of Alpha Psi Omega.
 “I’m glad I was able to contribute to this production, and I’m proud of my little ones who were in the show.”